hovodab/nekkar/README.md

 Any cache could be used for this tool until it implements the `nekkar.core.cache.BaseCache` interface.
 `MemcachedCache` is already implemented, but you can derive a class from BaseCache and implement similar for your desired cache.

-**Important**: add - method should set the key value only if the value is not already set, otherwise rate limiter will not work properly.
+**Important**: BaseCache.add() - method should set the key value only if the value is not already set, otherwise rate limiter will not work properly.
 To validate this you can add a test case similar to nekkar/tests/integration/test_cache.

-#### Basic interface for limiter
-TODO: Add graph of execution with different configurations with interval and without.

 #### How does it work and why do you need a cache?